eProsima/Fast-DDS-docs/docs/fastdds/use_cases/includes/fast-rtps_wifi.rst

-Fast DDS allows for the configuration of an initial peers list which contains one or more such address-port pairs corresponding to remote participants PDP discovery listening resources, so that the local participant will not only send its PDP traffic to the default multicast address-port specified by its domain, but also to all the address-port pairs specified in the :ref:`initial-peers` list.
+Fast DDS allows for the configuration of an initial peers list which contains one or more such address-port pairs corresponding to remote participants PDP discovery listening resources, so that the local participant will not only send its PDP traffic to the default multicast address-port specified by its domain, but also to all the address-port pairs specified in the :ref:`Simple Initial Peers` list.

 A participant's initial peers list contains the list of address-port pairs of all other participants with which it will communicate.